Viewer’s Guide: Virus response on stage with Pence, Harris

 As vice president Pence has worked to level Trump’s roughshod style and steer his response to the coronavirus pandemic.
 He will face a U.S. senator known for sharp questioning who has made it clear she wants to invoke her prosecutorial chops on the debate stage.

-The handling of the pandemic and the president’s contraction of COVID-19, along with several others in the White House, will almost literally be center stage.
+The handling of the pandemic and the contraction of COVID-19 by the president, along with several others in the White House, will almost literally be center stage.
 Pence and Harris are expected to be separated by a plexiglass shield to reduce the risk of virus transmission.

 The debate starting at 9 p.m.
 EDT at the University of Utah is the only matchup scheduled between Pence and Harris.